 Going back to the old Italian times, I run an event in my native village in which I have been talking about dementia and giving useful information and practical tips on caring for people with dementia.

-On the bottom of this page you can have a look at, and read if you understand Italian, a special magazine I published in collaboration with my older friends, service users at the San Francesco nursing home and day centre.
+On the bottom of this page you can have a look at, and read if you understand Italian, a list of top tips co-developed during one of the "STEIBEN" sessions.